-For potential home buyers, the home inspection is a critical milestone on the real estate journey.
-An inspection can confirm the seller’s assertions about a home’s condition — or it can uncover defects no one knew were there.
-The inspection’s outcomes can lead to a rapid agreement between mutually satisfied parties — or delay (or derail!) a deal.
+For potential home buyers, the home inspection is a critical milestone on the real estate journey, especially in a tight housing market.
+An inspection can confirm the seller’s assertions about a house’s condition — or it can uncover defects no one knew were there, for example, pooling water, a leaky basement, or damaged roofing.
+The inspection’s outcomes can lead to a rapid compromise between mutually satisfied parties — or delay (or derail!) a deal.

 So, it’s important that buyers understand what goes on in a home inspection.
 What’s covered?
 What’s not?
 What can you expect to learn?

 Understanding what’s included in a typical home inspection can give you the information you need to select the best professional inspector for your situation.
 It can also ensure you get the most out of the home inspection process.
 Here are a few of the most important aspects of home inspection you should know.

 What is Included in a Typical Home Inspection?

 Each state in the U.S. has its own processes and requirements for licensing or certifying home inspectors and ensuring they meet state-specific home inspection standards.
 In Texas, professional inspectors are required to be licensed by the Texas Real Estate Commission (TREC).
 Earning this license indicates a certain level of education and experience and implies an inspector’s agreement to adhere to TREC’s Standards of Practice and follow its Rule of Professional Conduct and Ethics.

 Here are a few important elements to understand about TREC’s inspection standards.
 First, TREC describes a home inspection as a “limited visual survey and basic performance evaluation of the systems and components of a building using normal controls.”
 Inspectors are evaluating the general condition of the home at the time of inspection, not performing a comprehensive investigation.
 This means they may not find or report on every single defect, and they aren’t required to document basic wear-and-tear or cosmetic issues.